PRINCIPAL INVESTIGATOR

 Graduate Student

 I earned with my Bachelor of Science from Oregon State University in 2019.
 My senior year I began working in the Tanguay lab as a screening technician and later as lead technician.
-In 2022 I rejoined the lab as a PhD student in the Department of Environmental and Molecular Toxicology at Oregon State University.
-My research primarily focuses on studying how genetic variation within a population affects an individual’s response to chemical and environmental insult.
-I work with several transgenic zebrafish lines and utilize DNA and RNA sequencing as well as nontargeted metabolomics analysis to determine phenotype.
+In 2022, I rejoined the lab as a PhD student in the Department of Environmental and Molecular Toxicology at Oregon State University.
+My research primarily studies how genetic variation within a population affects an individual’s response to chemical and environmental insult.
+I work with several transgenic zebrafish lines and utilize DNA and RNA sequencing and nontargeted metabolomics analysis to determine phenotype.
 I was supported by a graduate research assistant appointment until September 2023 when I was selected to be a graduate research fellow on the NIEHS T32 Training Grant.

 Nalu Martin